craftcms/commerce/docs/events.md

 use yii\base\Event;

 Event::on(Subscriptions::class, Subscriptions::EVENT_AFTER_CREATE_SUBSCRIPTION, function(SubscriptionEvent $e) {
-    // Do something about it - perhaps make a call to 3rd party service to authorize a user });
+    // Do something about it - perhaps make a call to third party service to authorize a user });
 ```